What is Hydro Excavation?

 Hydro excavation is a non-mechanical, non-destructive process that uses pressurized water and industrial strength vacuum to simultaneously excavate and evacuate soil.
 As hydro excavation safely breaks up soil, the soil and water slurry is conveyed by vacuum to a debris tank.

-Instead of manual or mechanical digging methods, hydro excavation uses water to break up soil, which virtually eliminates any risk of underground utility damage.
+Instead of manual or mechanical digging methods, hydro excavation uses water and/or air to break up soil, which virtually eliminates any risk of all underground utility damages.
 The hydro excavation process results in safe, fast, precise excavations that require less backfill, labor, restoration, and has less environmental impact than traditional excavation techniques.

 Hydro Excavation at Work: